Guiding Questions Overview

 The ability to recall the words for ‘swimming pool’, ‘horse’ and ‘red’ is a poor reward for studying a foreign language.

-Guiding questions can prove to be an excellent teaching tool for those offering ‘English as a Second Language’ teaching services.
+Guiding questions can prove to be an excellent teaching tool for those working in teach from home jobs.

 Consider asking your student about their favourite part of the local park, or to discuss the plot of the worst movie they’ve ever seen.